-While both designers make comment on the technology race with the merging of human-ness and machine, designers such as Iris van Herpen welcome the introduction of new technologies and use their work as a celebratory tool in queering the body.
+Designers such as Iris van Herpen welcome the introduction of new technologies and use their work as a celebratory tool in queering the body.
 Van Herpen has long challenged traditional form and fabric with her use of unusual materials, beginning her work with 3D printing in 2009.
 Her 3D printed creations are so incredibly precise that she essentially resurfaces the contours of the human body.
 A trailblazer in queering through technology.

 The brilliance of 3D printing is that it can take the human-form to places one couldn’t possibly engineer without technology; queering form by taking both silhouette and structure into the extraordinary.
 On the other hand, it can completely tailor to the individual, providing the potential for typical hetero human forms to be queered entirely.
 This creates a ‘post-human couture’ in which a variety of bodies, particularly transsexual bodies, can be tailored to.
 As humans, we possess a biological sex and a socially assigned gender.
 Machines, however, are void of such differences unless assigned so.
 Thus, the progression of robotics and A.I in fashion has the potential to take us to a new mass production and personalisation.
 Typically, some of today’s queer (in this instance meaning homosexual and transexual) bodies are considered post-human as they are queered with technology, altering stereotypically gendered forms with plastic surgery or hormones.
 3D printing and potential mass personalisation allow for any individual to entirely queer the human form - throwing away with the typical gender norms and introducing a post-human future in which the concept of gender is redundant.

-Throughout the A/W 18 shows many used this method to queer their idea of human-ness, not by using technology, but by creating a post-human rebuttal to the use of it.
+Throughout the A/W 18 shows many used this method to queer their idea of human-ness, by creating a post-human rebuttal to the use of it.
 Japanese brand Noir Kei Ninomiya created floral masks to smooth over and cover the human face.
-These were dark and delicate and by hiding, perhaps one of the most recognisable human aspects, Ninomiya queered the human into a face-less mutation.
+These were dark and delicate and by hiding perhaps one of the most recognisable human aspects, Ninomiya queered the human into a face-less future form.
 The Cottweiler design duo, Ben Cottrell and Matthew Dainty, also imagined a post-human fashion with their cave diving menswear for A/W 18.
 Their torn wools, distressed leathers and globular appendages gave the appearance of man metamorphose with nature, submerging into the caves.
 Chinese menswear designer Xander Zhou’s final looks were kitted with clawed, oversized, bear-like feet.
 Here, these posthumanist alterations appeared to be a comment on the human future - will technology drive us to regress?
 Will we look to animals over technology as the next vessel for evolution?
 Is the next step toward a genderless future an integration of species?